 - a.
 Principle II.B.3. indicates a broad goal of creating a more rational public pension plan structure, given the large number of plans within the State, and suggests that voluntary consolidations of smaller pension plans should be encouraged, with county or regional consolidated plans developed if a statewide plan is deemed to be inappropriate.
 Specifically, the principle states: - II.B.3.
 Consolidation of Public Pension Plans by a Minnesota Public Employer - a.
 The State, with the second largest number of public employee pension plans in the nation, would benefit from a more rational public pension plan structure. - b.
 The voluntary consolidation of smaller public pension plans should be encouraged, with the development of county or comparable regional public employee pension plans in place of a large number of small local plans to assist in this consolidation if a statewide public pension plan is deemed to be inappropriate. - b.
 Recent Variant Public Pension Legislation.
-There were three items of 1997-2007 pension legislation that are potentially at variance with the principle to some degree.
+There were four items of 1997-2008 pension legislation that are potentially at variance with the principle to some degree.
 One relates to volunteer firefighter relief association consolidations and two deal with the phase-out of local police and paid firefighter relief associations: - 1.
 In 1999, the Minneapolis Firefighters Relief Association was permitted to continue in existence until it has fewer than 100 retirees rather than shifting to a municipal trust fund upon the last active member retirement (Laws 1999, Ch.
 222, Art.
 6, Sec.
+2).

-2). - 2.
-In 2000, authority was granted for any two or more volunteer firefighter relief associations to consolidate, building off of the 1996 New Hope-Crystal Volunteer Firefighter Relief Association consolidation legislation (Laws 2000, Ch.
+- 2. In 2000, authority was granted for any two or more volunteer firefighter relief associations to consolidate, building off of the 1996 New Hope-Crystal Volunteer Firefighter Relief Association consolidation legislation (Laws 2000, Ch.
 461, Art.
 16, Sec.
 2). - 3.
 In 2005, the Minneapolis Police Relief Association was permitted to continue in existence until there are fewer than 226 total members (active, retired, or survivor) rather than fewer than 100 (Laws 2005, First Special Session, Ch.
 8, Art.
 11, Sec.
-9).
+9). - 4.
+In 2008, a voluntary statewide volunteer firefighter retirement plan advisory board was created as a first step in creating a voluntary statewide volunteer firefighters' retirement plan (Laws 2008, Ch.
+349, Art.
+14, Sec.
+12).